DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 #### How to apply

 You need to apply directly to the scholarship provider via their website.
 They will confirm if you meet their eligibility requirements.

-If you get a scholarship, you need to tell your teacher training provider.

 * [the Royal Society of Chemistry](https://www.rsc.org/prizes-funding/funding/find-funding/teacher-training-scholarships/) (chemistry)
 * [BCS The Chartered Institute for IT](https://www.bcs.org/get-qualified/certification-and-scholarships-for-teachers/bcs-computer-teacher-scholarships/) (computing)